PACE trial

 The PACE trial was a large and controversial trial which compared the effects of cognitive behavioural therapy (CBT), graded exercise therapy (GET), adaptive pacing therapy, and specialist medical care for people with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).

-The investigators reported that both CBT and GET were "moderately" effective at treating ME/CFS.
+The results of the trial were published in 2011; the investigators reported that both CBT and GET were "moderately" effective at treating ME/CFS.
 The results have been questioned due to methodological weaknesses in the study design.
 For instance, the definition of recovery was weakened after the data was collected, leading to a larger share of recovered participants.
 Analyses under the original protocol did not find significant effects and concluded that GET is potentially unsafe for patients with ME/CFS.
 As of 2021, graded exercise therapy and cognitive behavioural therapy (intended as a treatment) are no longer recommended by the National Institute for Health and Care Excellence for people with ME/CFS.

 Initial study and findings

 The £5 million trial was funded by various branches of the UK government, including the Department for Work and Pensions.
 Notable authors include psychiatrists Michael Sharpe and Peter White, along with psychotherapist Trudie Chalder.